Info for students

 Erasmus Code: D WITTEN02

-→ Hier finden Sie die komplette Erasmus Policy Statement (EPS 2021 - 2027)
+→ You can find the complete Erasmus Policy Statement (EPS 2021 - 2027) here.

-Group 2 (540 euros per month): Estonia, Greece, Latvia, Malta, Portugal, Slovakia, Slovenia, Spain, Czech Republic, Cyprus, Bulgaria, Croatia, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey, Hungary
+- Group 2 (540 euros per month): Estonia, Greece, Latvia, Malta, Portugal, Slovakia, Slovenia, Spain, Czech Republic, Cyprus, Bulgaria, Croatia, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey, Hungary

 Target groups:

-- Participants with a child
+- Participants with children

 - Participants with a chronic illness that leads to additional financial needs abroad

-- Participants from a non-academic parental home
+- Participants from a non-academic family background

 Erasmus+ Project 2024 (WS 2025/2026 & SS 2026)

-For detailed information, please refer to the document ‘Additional funding for travel in the Erasmus+ programme (project 2024)’.
+For detailed information, please refer to the document ‘Additional funding for travel in the Erasmus+ programme (Project 2024)’.

 Erasmus+ Project 2024